tvdboom/ATOM/README.md

 	+ batch_size: int, optional (default=1)
 	Size of the batch in which the objective is evaluated.
 	+ init_points: int, optional (default=5)
-	Initial number of random tests of the BO.
-If 1, the model is fitted on the default hyperparameters of the package.
+	Initial number of tests the BO runs before fitting the surrogate function.
 	+ plot_bo: bool, optional (default=False)
 	Wether to plot the BO's progress as it runs.
 Creates a canvas with two plots: the first plot shows the score of every trial and the second shows the distance between the last consecutive steps.
 Don't forget to call `%matplotlib` at the start of the cell if you are using jupyter notebook!
 	+ cv: bool, optional (default=3)
+	Strategy to fit and score the model selected after every step of the BO.
-		- if 1, randomly split the set to a train and validation set and fit and score the BO's selected model on them
+		- if 1, randomly split the training data into a train and validation set
-		- if >1, perform a k-fold cross validation on the training set and score the BO as the output
+		- if >1, perform a k-fold cross validation on the training set
 	+ bagging: int, optional (default=None)
 	Number of bootstrapped samples used for bagging.
 If None, no bagging is performed.